Jackson's Art Blog

 Watersoluble graphite tends to have a metallic, slightly shiny finish, especially when it is used thickly with little dilution.
 Some types remain watersoluble after drying, and others dry to a water-resistant finish which can be painted over without reactivating.
 All types can be fixed with a general fixative.
 Watersoluble graphite can be used alongside other forms of graphite, including graphite sticks, pencils, and powder.
 It is a great addition to a traditional graphite drawing practice, offering new possibilities for mark-making.

-Graphite and charcoal are both exciting mediums in their own right, combining both of them and the vast array of formats they are now available in allows you to find the best working method and set up for you.
-Paying attention to the different formats they come in, each products hardness and tone means you can often solve a problem you’ve been coming up with in your sketching and drawing by simply introducing a new form to your working collection, whether this is wet graphite powder to get a neutral tone as a ground, a carbon or charcoal pencil in a graphite drawing to get deep, rich dark tones, a hard graphite stick to add metallic details or the humble vine stick to outline your oil composition.
+Graphite and charcoal are both exciting mediums on their own, and combining them with the wide range of available formats allows you to find the best working method for your needs.
+By considering the different formats, hardness, and tone of each product, you can often solve sketching or drawing challenges by simply introducing a new tool to your collection.
+Whether it’s wet graphite powder for a neutral ground, a carbon or charcoal pencil for rich dark tones in a graphite drawing, a hard graphite stick for metallic details, or a vine stick to outline an oil composition, each form offers unique possibilities.

 Further Reading